Nathan Bedford Forrest: Murfreesboro, Nashville, and Selma

 After his bloody defeat at Franklin, Hood continued to Nashville.
 Hood ordered Forrest to conduct an independent raid against the Murfreesboro garrison.
-After success in achieving the objectives specified by Hood, Forrest engaged U.S. forces near Murfreesboro on December 5, 1864.
+After success in achieving the objectives specified by Hood, Forrest engaged Union forces near Murfreesboro on December 5, 1864.
 In what would be known as the Third Battle of Murfreesboro, a portion of Forrest's command broke and ran.
 When Hood's battle-hardened Army of Tennessee, consisting of 40,000 men deployed in three infantry corps plus 10,000 to 15,000 cavalry, was all but destroyed on December 15–16, at the Battle of Nashville, Forrest distinguished himself by commanding the Confederate rear guard in a series of actions that allowed what was left of the army to escape.
 For this, he would later be promoted to the rank of lieutenant general on March 2, 1865.
 A portion of his command, now dismounted, was surprised and captured in their camp at Verona, Mississippi on December 25, 1864, during a raid of the Mobile and Ohio Railroad by a brigade of Brig.
 Gen. Benjamin Grierson's cavalry division.

 In the spring of 1865, Forrest led an unsuccessful defense of the state of Alabama against Wilson's Raid.
-His opponent, U.S. Army Brig.
+His opponent, Union Army Brig.
 Gen. James H. Wilson, defeated Forrest at the Battle of Selma on April 2, 1865.
 A week later, General Robert E. Lee surrendered to Grant in Virginia.
 When he received news of Lee's surrender, Forrest surrendered as well.
 On May 9, 1865, at Gainesville, Forrest read his farewell address to the men under his command, urging them to "submit to the powers to be, and to aid in restoring peace and establishing law and order throughout the land."